grandeurkoe/obsidian-vault/100 Days of Code - The Complete Python Pro Bootcamp/Day 066 - RESTful Routing/Building Your Own API with RESTful Routing.md

 Rules for making an API RESTful -

-1. Use HTTP Request Verbs like - GET, POST, PUT, PATCH and DELETE.
+1. Use [[HTTP Requests]] Verbs like - GET, POST, PUT, PATCH and DELETE.
 2. Use Specific Pattern of Routes/Endpoint URLs.

 ![[Pasted image 20231010120201.png|500]]